It is the 6-8 weeks following delivery during which the anatomical and physiological changes of pregnancy regress.

 - Urine analysis and culture: midstream or catheter specimen.

 Prevention of Puerperal Sepsis

 - Anaemia and diabetes should be treated.

 - Local or distant infection should be treated.

 - Avoid sexual intercourse late in pregnancy.

-- Strict aseptic and antiseptic measures for the patient, attendants
+- Strict aseptic and antiseptic measures for the patient, attendants and instruments.

 - Minimise vaginal examinations.